omgnetwork/omg-samples/omg-js/app/04-utxo-merge/README.md

 ## Prerequisites

-- At least 2 UTXOs (ETH or ERC20) for Alice wallet.
-For creating a new UTXO, you can [make a new Deposit](../deposit-eth/README.md), or [split an existing UTXO](../08-utxo-split-eth/README.md).
+- At least 2 UTXOs (ETH or ERC20) in Alice's OMG Network wallet.
+For creating a new UTXO, you can [make a deposit](../02-deposit-eth/README.md), [receive a transaction](../03-transaction-eth/README.md), or [split an existing UTXO](../04-utxo-split/README.md).

 ## Steps